Mel Harris

-Mary Ellen "Mel" Harris is an American actress best known for her role as Hope Murdoch Steadman in the ABC drama series Thirtysomething (1987–1991), for which she received a Golden Globe nomination in 1990.
+Mel Harris (born July 12, 1956) is an American actress best known for her role as Hope Murdoch Steadman in the ABC drama series Thirtysomething (1987–1991), for which she received a Golden Globe nomination in 1990.

 Early life and education

 Harris was born in Bethlehem, Pennsylvania, the daughter to Mary Michael "Mike", a high-school science teacher, and Warren Harris, football coach at Bethlehem High School and Princeton University.
-Harris grew up in North Brunswick, New Jersey and graduated from New Brunswick High School in 1974.
+Harris grew up in North Brunswick, New Jersey and graduated from New Brunswick High School in New Brunswick, New Jersey, in 1974.